The importance of assessing the endometrial microbiome

 is a screening test that evaluates the endometrial microbiome, to improve clinical management of infertile patients.

 test can determine whether the uterine microbial environment is optimal for embryo implantation.
-Depending on the results, it recommends embryo transfer or antibiotic and probiotic treatment, if needed, to restore an optimal microbiome.
+Depending on the results, the physician may recommend embryo transfer or treatment to restore an optimal microbiome.

 test also detects chronic endometritis causing bacteria and helps clinicians to recommend appropriate antibiotic and probiotic treatments.